Sanglorian/orcus/Orcus Player Options - current.md

 **Ability Modifier**: The ability modifier used in a skill check is the modifier for the skill’s key ability (the ability associated with the skill’s use).
 The key ability of each skill is noted in its description.

-**Miscellaneous Modifiers**: Miscellaneous modifiers include racial bonuses, armor check penalties, and bonuses provided by feats, among others.
+**Miscellaneous Modifiers**: Miscellaneous modifiers include ancestry bonuses, armor check penalties, and bonuses provided by feats, among others.

 ## Using Skills